-Does a Divorce Decree Override a Named Beneficiary?
+Does A Divorce Decree Override A Named Beneficiary?

-Sometimes.
+Sometimes a divorce decree will override a previously named beneficiary on a life insurance policy.
 It depends upon what state and federal law controls the life insurance policy and whether the policyholder was married in a community property state or not.

 • If the insured was married in a community property state